 The sponge 1 at a time if falling apart and if gunky swish in tank water

-The black carbon inserts i did change but i if the tank is fully cycled and kept properly you dont need carbon
+The inserts i did change but i if the tank is fully cycled and kept properly you dont need carbon

 If its like zeolite after a certain time the ammonia stored in them will disperse back in to the water, if thats the same with carbon id not bother or try to fill inserts with a different sponge they can get pricey and are not actually needed.